|Job Title:||Legal Assistant III - Revised June 6, 2018||Open Date:||05/02/2018|

 Writing sample; and

-Academic transcripts from legal assistant program.
+Relevant academic transcripts from legal assistant program.

 Graduation from an accredited educational institution with a bachelor’s degree, master’s degree, or other advanced degree.